 Silver nanoparticles (AgNPs) have increasingly been synthesized using environmentally benign biological approaches, employing plant extracts or microorganisms as natural bioreactors, thereby eliminating the need for toxic organic solvents [10].
 Green synthesis strategies, which rely on the self-assembly of plant- or microbe-derived metabolites at the metal interface, offer a promising platform for the development of novel therapeutics, particularly for inflammatory diseases [11].
-A comprehensive review conducted by Carvalho-Silva and Reis (2013–2023) highlighted two principal mechanisms underlying the anti-inflammatory activity of AgNPs: a) AgNPs interact with inflamed cell membranes, releasing Ag⁺ ions and generating controlled levels of ROS, which inhibit the NF-κB signaling pathway and subsequently reduce the expression of pro-inflammatory cytokines, including IL-1, IL-1α, IL-1β, IL-6, IL-9, IL-12, IL-18, IFN-γ, and TNF-α.
+A comprehensive review conducted by Carvalho-Silva and Reis (2013–2023 or 2024?) highlighted two principal mechanisms underlying the anti-inflammatory activity of AgNPs: a) AgNPs interact with inflamed cell membranes, releasing Ag⁺ ions and generating controlled levels of ROS, which inhibit the NF-κB signaling pathway and subsequently reduce the expression of pro-inflammatory cytokines, including IL-1, IL-1α, IL-1β, IL-6, IL-9, IL-12, IL-18, IFN-γ, and TNF-α.
 In healthy cells, intracellular glutathione neutralizes excess nanoparticles, thereby limiting cytotoxicity [12] b) M1 macrophages phagocytose AgNPs, leading to ROS-mediated apoptosis and repolarization toward the anti-inflammatory M2 phenotype.
 This process, together with regulatory T-cell activation and receptor-mediated signaling, promotes the secretion of cytokines such as IL-4, IL-5, IFN-α, IL-10, IL-13, CXCL1, GM-CSF, and G-CSF, ultimately facilitating tissue repair and resolution of inflammation [12].
 Green synthesis further enhances the biocompatibility and biological efficacy of nanoparticles, as plant- or microbe-derived secondary metabolites act as natural capping agents that prevent agglomeration and improve stability [13].
 Using this approach, Theobroma cacao metabolites have been successfully immobilized on the surface of silver nanoparticles for applications in drug quality control [14].
 Similarly, AgNPs derived from Selaginella myosurus [15], AuNPs synthesized from Eutrema japonicum [16], and ZnONPs from Aframomum citratum [17] have demonstrated pronounced anti-inflammatory effects.
 Moreover, polyphenols extracted from Tetrapleura tetraptera fruits and encapsulated within cellulose–chitosan capsules exhibited enhanced anti-inflammatory activity [18].
 In this context, this study explores the anti-inflammatory potential of silver nanoparticles biosynthesized using the stem bark aqueous extract of Cylicodiscus gabunensis, with the aimof developing a biocompatible and effective alternative strategy for inflammation management.

 2. experimental details